paulross/PyCppContainers/docs/sphinx/source/introduction.rst

     (``bool``, ``int``, ``float``, ``complex``, ``bytes``, ``str``).
     Each container/type combination requires two functions to give two way conversion from Python to C++ and back.
     Thus 4 (containers) * 6 (types) * 2 (way conversion) = 48 required functions.
-    For ``dict`` there are five types but the key and the value can be either so 36 possible variations (any 2 out of 6).
+    For ``dict`` there are six types either of which can be the key or the value so 36 possible variations (any 2 out of 6).
     With two way conversion this means another 72 functions.
-    This is a total of 120 functions.
+    Thus is a total of 120 functions.